The Lowcountry has its own happy dance, and it goes by the name of “shag.”

 Now, those same teens have kids, grandkids and even great-grandkids of their own—but they’re still dancing the shag.
 In fact, it has been named the Official State Dance of South Carolina.

 “It’s like a swing dance to bluesy, R&B beach music,” explained Becky Elliot, president of the Hilton Head Carolina Shag Club.
 “What made it special to the South was that it’s so hot here, people were doing these smaller, more understated moves, hesitations and things like that.
 They weren’t jumpin’ and jivin’ all over the floor like people up North doing the jitterbug.”

 Eventually, these youngsters went off to college and, as music trends evolved, the shag died out for awhile…but not forever.
-It was resurrected several decades later by people wanting to relive the old days, and in some Carolina families it was even considered a tradition, passed down through generations.
+It was resurrected several decades later by people wanting to relive the old day.
+In some Carolina families considered it a tradition and passed it down through generations.

-Now, there are at least 100 shag clubs all over the Southeast, as far north as Baltimore and New Jersey, as far west as Pennsylvania and Ohio, and in major urban centers like Atlanta and Memphis.
+There are at least 100 shag clubs all over the Southeast.
+Clubs exist as far north as Baltimore and New Jersey, and as far west as Pennsylvania and Ohio.
+Even major urban centers like Atlanta and Memphis have shag clubs.
 Competition teams take shag all over the world, and “junior shaggers” are keeping it alive for years to come.

 “We just want to enjoy life and have fun,” said Elliott.
 “And when we hear good music, our feet take us along for the ride.”